objy-org/objy-org.github.io/docs/DOCUMENTATION.md

 When reading this documentation, you should have installed OBJY as shown in the official [README](./README.md).

-# Object Families
+# Object Wrappers

-Before starting with OBJY, you'll need to define one or more Object Families.
+Before starting with OBJY, you'll need to define one or more Object Wrappers.
-An Object Family is a configuration, that is valid for all single objects that are part of the particular family.
+An Object Wrapper is a configuration, that is valid for all single objects that are part of the particular wrapper.

-Object Families define important information, like the constructor for handling objects and the storage, processing and observation backends.
+Object Wrappers define important information, like the constructor for handling objects and the storage, processing and observation backends.

 ```javascript